sashalevin/sadp-pilot/README.md

 Q5.
 How do we measure the results (success, failure)?

 Q6.
 Should the CVE Program shift the SADP pilot into full production?
 How does the Program make this decision?

+Q7.
+How long will the Pilot run?

+A7.
+Estimates: Test period in February and March 2026, production for three months, then a formal review leading to a decision whether and how to continue.